 A general rule of thumb is to go easy on the customization and keep things simple.
 Here are some tips to make your travel blog as fast and user-friendly as possible:

 - Choose your brand colors and stick with them throughout your website.
 Choose high-contrast colors, for example, black or dark-grey text on a white background.
 This makes it easier to read and won't give you problems with Google later down the track.

 - Choose two font types only, one for your body and one for your text.
 Every single font on your website has to be loaded manually every time someone visits your website, increasing page load time.
 Choose fonts that are large and easy to read.
 Alternatively, skip custom fonts altogether to make things even faster by using "inherit", which loads the default font on the user's device.

 - Prioritize mobile-view.
 All quality WordPress themes are "responsive".
 This means that all the content you create will automatically be shown and scaled to the device the reader is using (i.e mobile, desktop, or tablet).
 However, when you're customizing your travel blog layout, try to prioritize mobile view, since around 75% of visitors will be using a phone.

 Do this by clicking the little mobile icon on the bottom of the Customize screen.
 Try to make changes that look good on mobile and also work well on the desktop and tablet views.

 These are simple little apps that install on your WordPress site.
 They can help you accomplish anything from preventing spam comments, optimizing your site speed, or adding useful features like relevant posts or customized content in your blog posts.

-In saying that, there are some necessary plugins that I believe every travel blog should install when starting out:
+Not sure what you need?
+Here are some necessary plugins that I believe every travel blog should install when starting out.

 - Yoast SEO - helps you create content that will rank on Google